Gfast2/kjv/README.md

 # kjv [![AUR](https://img.shields.io/badge/AUR-kjv--git-blue.svg)](https://aur.archlinux.org/packages/kjv-git/)

-Read the Word of God from your terminal
+Read the Word of God from your terminal.
+Here I tweak this fork that can searching and showing a Simpliefied Chinese Version.
+The chinese bible is mined by my other project [***bible-tsv-generator***](https://github.com/Gfast2/bible-tsv-generator).

+The chinese bible version is called **"cns"**

 ## Usage